 Expats moving to Seoul rarely send their children to public schools.
-The Korean education system is praised for the results its students consistently produce, but very few Westerners would subject their children to the high pressured and singularly focused approach adopted by Korean public schools.
-Another reason for this is that Korean is the language of instruction in public schools.
+The Korean education system is praised for the results its students consistently produce, but many expat families find it difficult to adapt to the high-pressured and singularly focused approach adopted by Korean public schools.
+There's also a language barrier to content with, as Korean is the language of instruction in public schools.

 International schools in Seoul

-Most expats send their children to international schools to retain some continuity in their lives, but they should be aware that the South Korean culture of putting great importance on academic achievement does spill over into Seoul’s international schools to some extent.
+Most expats send their children to international schools to retain some continuity in their lives.
+It is important for parents to be aware that the South Korean culture of putting great importance on academic achievement does spill over into Seoul’s international schools to some extent.
 Because of this, expat children might feel more pressure to excel academically than they did in their home countries.
-There is also a culture of maintaining the utmost respect towards teachers which might be an adjustment for children from more relaxed teaching environments.
+There is also a culture of maintaining the utmost respect towards teachers, which might be an adjustment for children used to more relaxed teaching environments.

 Expats sending their children to international schools in Seoul should explore their options as soon as possible, as schools may have long waiting lists.
-Expat children might also have to be interviewed before they are accepted into an international school.
+Admission to these schools can be competitive, and may include entry tests and interviews.

 Special-needs education in Seoul

 By law, children in South Korea cannot be refused admission or discriminated against by any school because of disabilities.
-Education is also free for children with physical and intellectual disabilities from the ages of five to 18 in South Korea.
+Public education is also free for children with physical and intellectual disabilities from the ages of five to 18 in South Korea.

-There are 29 special-needs schools in Seoul, but many children with disabilities attend mainstream schools.
-Students who spend a lot of time in hospital can also study online while receiving medical treatment.
+There are close to 30 special-needs schools in Seoul, but many children with disabilities attend mainstream schools.
+Students who spend a lot of time in the hospital can also study online while receiving medical treatment.

 Not all international schools in Seoul cater for children with special educational needs, and expat parents should therefore check with the relevant school.

-Tutors can be useful for expat children transitioning into a new school environment, and can be hired for anything from general assistance with school subjects to helping maintain a child's mother tongue or helping them to learn Korean.
+Tutors can be useful for expat children transitioning into a new school environment.
+They can be hired for anything from general assistance with school subjects to helping maintain a child's proficiency in their mother tongue or helping them to learn Korean.
 Differences in education systems may result in expat children being behind in some areas of their new curriculum, and tutors are an excellent way to catch up.

-Tutoring in South Korea is a huge industry, so expats will have plenty of choices.
+Tutoring in South Korea is big business, so expats will have plenty of choices.
 Expats should research different options thoroughly before deciding on a tutor.
-Tutoring can be done one-on-one, through online classes and videos, or by attending a hagwon (private after school academy).
+Tutoring can be done one-on-one, through online classes and videos, or by attending a hagwon (private after-school academy).
 Many schools will have a list of tutors or hagwons they can recommend.